nolan-h-hamilton/ROCCO/docs/downstream.md

 ## Consenrich --> ROCCO

-Consensus peak calling is a natural downstream use-case for the multi-sample signal extraction method, [Consenrich](https://github.com/nolan-h-hamilton/Consenrich).
-See [here](https://github.com/nolan-h-hamilton/Consenrich/blob/main/docs/consensus_peaks.md) for several examples of integration of Consenrich results with ROCCO.
+Consensus peak calling is a natural downstream use-case for the multi-sample, multi-assay signal extraction method, Consenrich.
+See [Consenrich/Examples.md](https://github.com/nolan-h-hamilton/Consenrich/blob/main/Examples.md), which includes multiple analyses demonstrating opportunity for integration of Consenrich with ROCCO to identify consensus enriched signal regions from uncertainty-moderated, fused representations of multiple HTS inputs.